theupdateframework/taps/tap8.md

 ## Rotate file

-The signed portion of a `rotate` file is as follows (there's also a signatures wrapper as in tuf specification, not shown here):
+The signed portion of a `rotate` file is as follows (there's also a signatures wrapper as in the TUF specification, not shown here):

 ```python
 {